What is a declaration of trust?

 Mr D and Mrs E are buying a property together, but are providing different contributions to the purchase price.
 They wish their contributions to be reflected in a legal document.
 Mr E is to own 60% and Mrs E is own 40%.
 Upon sale, they will get a respective share of the net proceeds.
 A Declaration of trust for tenants in common records each person's contribution and therefore the proportions of the property they own.

 For more information on the different types of property interests, read Legal interest and beneficial interest in property.
+For more information on owning property with someone else, read Co-ownership of property.

 Steps to take when making a declaration of trust